Specs / Specs

 @flare-dispatch/cli ships as a thin wrapper around the HTTP API.
 Used for setup, local dispatch, and ops.

-flare-dispatch executions view <id> # show execution details + log links
+executions view <id>Planned (V1)Show execution details + log links.

-The CLI uses @effect/cli and the same Effect-TS types as the run runtime — so options/args are typed, errors are tagged, and adding a subcommand is one file.
+The CLI uses @effect/cli and the same Effect-TS types as the run runtime — so options/args are typed, errors are tagged, and adding a subcommand is one file (packages/cli/src/command.ts).
+The standalone binary is flare-dispatch; from a monorepo checkout, invoke via pnpm --filter @flare-dispatch/cli cli <subcommand>.

 Local development